-- HIPAA; and
+- HIPAA;

+- The Health Information Technology for Economic and Clinical Health Act (HITECH Act);

+and

 - Medicare and Medicaid laws.

 - 2. State Medical Privacy Laws and Regulations Providers should be aware that HIPAA provides a floor for patient privacy but that state laws should be followed in the event state law is more stringent than HIPAA.
 Providers should consult with their own legal counsel to address their specific situation.